Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Introduction

+However, as illustrated in Fig.~\ref{fig:low_alritude_strong_interference_illu}, practical low-altitude radio map construction is fundamentally impeded by severe co-channel interference.
+Aerial receivers frequently maintain simultaneous \ac{los} to numerous terrestrial transmitters, causing disparate synchronization signals to arrive with comparable powers and partial time-frequency overlap.
+This pervasive interference makes conventional estimation methods inadequate.
+Existing algorithms primarily isolate the strongest signal for link establishment ~\cite{TunRivGarMel:J23,ZhoCheYanChe:J24,YonSawNagSuy:J25,DonCheJuZho:J25,MathWorks:CellSearch}, but aerial mapping requires reliable estimation of both dominant and weak signals.
+As detailed in Appendix~\ref{sec:5GNR}, such interference disrupts initial delay, cell, and beam detection, precipitating cascaded errors in subsequent \ac{cfo} and channel estimation.
+Furthermore, aerial receivers are typically mounted on high-mobility platforms (\emph{e.g.}, \acpl{uav}), introducing severe kinematic impairments such as rapid \ac{cfo} drift.
+Therefore, realizing high-fidelity low-altitude radio mapping necessitates formulating a rigorous kinematic channel model coupled with a robust multi-source framework, capable of resolving superimposed synchronization signals to extract reliable per-cell and per-beam measurements.

-These challenges inevitably result in missed detection, false alarms, and channel estimation bias.
-Although \ac{sic} \cite{MorKuoPun:J07,ParChu:J12} can, in principle, mitigate compounded interference, under strong interference conditions, even small errors in the dominant signal's \ac{cfo} and channel estimates leave residuals whose power remains higher than that of the weaker signals, rendering them effectively undetectable and yielding severely biased estimates.
-Early works exploited the \ac{cp} of the \ac{ofdm} symbols or dedicated synchronization sequences to jointly estimate the channel and \ac{cfo} in single-transmitter systems \cite{VanSanBor:J97,LvHuaJie:J05}.
-Subsequent studies have extended these frameworks to multi-transmitter architectures, such as multi-point relay systems \cite{NasMehBloDur:J12}, coordinated multi-cell systems \cite{GesHanHuaSha:J10}, and distributed antenna systems \cite{XuLarJorLi:J25}, and design joint estimation algorithms to cope with severe co-channel interference and multiple frequency offsets \cite{ZarCav:J08,WanXiaYin:J08,TsaHuaCheYan:J13,SalNasMehXia:J17,ZhaGaoJinLin:J18,KunUnnSarLar:J24,SinKumMajSat:J25}.
+\Ac{sic}~\cite{MorKuoPun:J07,ParChu:J12} can, in principle, mitigate compounded interference, under strong interference conditions, but even small errors in the dominant signal's \ac{cfo} and channel estimates leave residuals whose power remains higher than that of the weaker signals, rendering them effectively undetectable and yielding severely biased estimates.
+Early works exploited the \ac{cp} of the \ac{ofdm} symbols or dedicated synchronization sequences to jointly estimate the channel and \ac{cfo} in single-transmitter systems~\cite{VanSanBor:J97,LvHuaJie:J05}.
+Subsequent studies have extended these frameworks to multi-transmitter architectures, such as multi-point relay systems~\cite{NasMehBloDur:J12}, coordinated multi-cell systems~\cite{GesHanHuaSha:J10}, and distributed antenna systems~\cite{XuLarJorLi:J25}, and design joint estimation algorithms to cope with severe co-channel interference and multiple frequency offsets~\cite{ZarCav:J08,WanXiaYin:J08,TsaHuaCheYan:J13,SalNasMehXia:J17,ZhaGaoJinLin:J18,KunUnnSarLar:J24,SinKumMajSat:J25}.
 To summarize, existing approaches for joint \ac{cfo}-channel estimation may only work in the scenario with a small number of weak interferers ({\em e.g.}, 3-4 interferers).
-For an extremely low \ac{sinr}, a typical case in low-altitude radio map surveying, the conventional \ac{cfo} estimation may fail and the corresponding channel estimation may collapse.
+For an extremely low \ac{sinr}, a typical case in low-altitude radio map surveying, the conventional \ac{cfo} estimation may fail, and the corresponding channel estimation may collapse.